Shruti/tailwind-react/README.md

-# Getting Started with Create React App
+# A responsive webpage with Tailwind CSS and React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A sample fully reasponsive webpage to showcase react navbar with tailwind css.
+Also have added some chart using react-appexchart and react-calendar.

 ## Available Scripts